solid-contrib/specification-tests/README.md

     * def resourceUrl = resource.getUrl()
     * url resourceUrl

-  Scenario: There is an acl on the resource containing #bobAccessTo
+  Scenario: There is an acl on the resource containing Bob's WebID
     Given url resource.getAclUrl()
     And headers clients.alice.getAuthHeaders('GET', resource.getAclUrl())
     And header Accept = 'text/turtle'
     When method GET
     Then status 200
     And match header Content-Type contains 'text/turtle'
-    And match response contains 'bobAccessTo'
+    And match response contains webIds.bob

+  # Note this test is not applicable to a server using ACP as the WAC-Allow header is not supported currently.
+  # In ACP mode, the following step would fail as there will be an ACL on the parent - this step needs to change
+  # to ask the test harness to confirm there is no inherited access.
   Scenario: There is no acl on the parent
     Given url resource.getContainer().getAclUrl()
     And headers clients.alice.getAuthHeaders('HEAD', resource.getContainer().getAclUrl())